Introduction

 • Use your Bead partner contact for credentials, environment questions, and certification.

-• When opening support requests, include relevant identifiers (for example, trackingId, paymentPageId, merchantId, terminalId) and the timestamp of the failing request.
+• When opening support requests, include relevant identifiers such as trackingId, paymentPageId, merchantId, terminalId, or applicationId, along with the timestamp of the failing request.

-• Do not share secret credentials (apiKey, passwords, access tokens) in tickets or chat.
+• Do not share secret credentials such as API keys, passwords, or access tokens in tickets or chat.

 Last updated